 After information on the mineralogy of the RGA is obtained, laboratory column and batch studies (such as those described in Lewis et al. 2010) are required to better understand the ability of TCE and other chlorinated ethenes to sorb onto the RGA sediments.

 Although databases in Geochemist’s Workbench® do not contain distribution coefficients and other data on chlorinated ethenes, when the distribution coefficients and data become available, they could be entered into the program to model sorption and other transport and fate processes.
-Obtaining a subscription to Geochemist’s Workbench® would also allow for additional mass balances and other evaluations of the data in .
+Obtaining a subscription to Geochemist’s Workbench® would also allow for additional mass balances and other evaluations of the data in PEGASIS.
 The subscription would cost $US 8,000 per year.

 Acknowledgements